barkerb4/ECE287_Final_Project/README.md

 We ran into issues updating our character position to make it move right, left and up.
 When we pressed a key value we ran into various different errors.
 Below is what we called a "snowflake error."
 ![Snowflake error image](image_2_snowflake_error.jpeg)
+We spent rougly 10 hours attempting to debug this error.
+We thought this could be because the write signal was remaining on.
+We turned this signal off throughout the entire module.
+This did not resolve the error.